Multichannel-nuclear-analysis/multichannel-nuclear-analysis.github.io/index.md

 1. **Explore Your Images**: Open a representative image in ImageJ/FIJI
 2. **Determine Channel Count**: Check how many channels your images have (1-4 supported)
+3. **Choose Background Subtraction Method**: For each channel, decide whether to use:
+   - Standard background subtraction: Best for images with uniform background
+   - Rolling ball background subtraction: Better for images with uneven background illumination
+4. **Set Background Values**:
-3. **Note Background Values**: Determine appropriate background subtraction values for each channel
+   - For standard subtraction: Determine appropriate background values to subtract from each channel
+   - For rolling ball method: Determine appropriate radius (in pixels) for each channel
-4. **Determine Max Display Values**: Find suitable brightness values for optimal visualization
+5. **Determine Max Display Values**: Find suitable brightness values for optimal visualization
-5. **Plan Channel Assignments**: Decide which channel will be used for nuclear segmentation
+6. **Plan Channel Assignments**: Decide which channel will be used for nuclear segmentation

 The values you determine in this preparation stage will be used in the configuration dialog boxes when running the script.